 Give students a chance to respond to the feedback they receive on their app.
 They should pick at least one piece of feedback to implement in their app.
-This could be done outside of class, if desired, students to work on outside of class.
-For example, you might do this, which would save you the better part of 2 class days:
+This could be done outside of class, if desired.

 Create PT Prep